Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-4iPV87r2O7A.md

 # [April 20th, 2021 Livestream](../2021-04-20.md)
 ## Q&A: Train remake?
 https://www.youtube.com/watch?v=4iPV87r2O7A
-This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Train physics, Train Signals?](./yt-YknqPfS5iLk.md) [https://www.youtube.com/watch?v=YknqPfS5iLk](https://www.youtube.com/watch?v=YknqPfS5iLk)
+This question was possibly duplicated with a more recent answer: [May 18th, 2021 Livestream Q&A: Are you considering a Train rework?](./yt-68MP936ZdfQ.md) [https://www.youtube.com/watch?v=68MP936ZdfQ](https://www.youtube.com/watch?v=68MP936ZdfQ)

 ### Topics